birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session-13-battle-of-the-corpselvator.md

 So they decide make the attempt from as far a distance as possible.
 Marvus quaffs a *levitate* potion (first potion use in the campaign?) allowing him to attack the huge bay window from outside the building.
 It immediately shatters.
 The explosion of glass shards sends him back to zero hit points, this time with no remaining *will to live*.

 He's brought inside the bubble car, which Ovek uses to thoroughly *fireball* both control rooms through the newly broken window.
-Flynn significantly enhances the effect of the fireballs with a stream of bubble car/plasma welder fluid.
+Flynn significantly enhances the effect of the fireballs with a stream of bubble car/plasma welder fuel.

 The control rooms are soon reduced to nothing but cinders.
 A reverberating sigh of relief  from the fourth floor implies that the plan was successful.